edne/pineal/README.md

 Little Tutorial
 ---------------

-Visuals files are located in the `visuals` folder, and are responsible for visualizing things on the screen - and thus they are the frontend for the livecoding stuff.
+Visuals files are located in the `visions` folder, and are responsible for visualizing things on the screen - and thus they are the frontend for the livecoding stuff.

 All those files must be written in valid Python - if you save a broken source Pineal will complain (in the debug window), and will keep executing the last valid source.